Lubenz007/lubenz007.github.io/_posts/2023-04-04-upgrade-hyper.md

 This script will find all VMs that were shut down during the update process and start them up again.

-Step 5: Run the Update Task
+* Run the Update Task

 With your Automation Account, Scheduled Update Task, and pre and post scripts in place, you're ready to run the update task.
 Simply navigate to the Update Management blade in your Automation Account, select the target Hyper-V host, and click Schedule Update Deployment.